On This Page

 Symptoms of TS usually begin in childhood and can be seen as early as two years of age, but are more likely to occur between the ages of six to seven.
 Males are three to four times more likely than females to develop TS.
 In most cases, the severity, frequency, and disruptiveness of the symptoms diminish during adolescence and adulthood.
 In other cases, the symptoms actually disappear entirely, usually by early adulthood.
 Rarely will the symptoms worsen in adulthood.

 Many individuals with TSexperience additional related conditions such as attention deficit/hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), learning disabilities, sleep disorders, and anxiety and mood disorders.
-JAN's Effective Accommodation Practices (EAP) Series: Executive Functioning Deficits is a publication detailing accommodations for individuals with limitations related to executive functioning.
+JAN's Accommodation Solutions: Executive Functioning Deficits is a publication detailing accommodations for individuals with limitations related to executive functioning.
 These ideas may be helpful in determining accommodations.

 Tourette Syndrome and the Americans with Disabilities Act